 February is almost over, and I’ve only finished three books so far.
-With the exception of the Mermaids of Lake Michigan by Suzanne Kamata, which I devoured in two sittings, I find myself trudging through every book I pick up.
+Except for the Mermaids of Lake Michigan by Suzanne Kamata, which I devoured in two sittings, I find myself trudging through every book I pick up.
 Take for example the Memory of Lemon by Judith Fertig- it’s a relatively short book with 288 pages, but I spent nearly a month reading it.
 Don’t get me wrong.
-There were aspects about this book that were engaging and beautifully written.
-But, there were also aspects of this book that I felt disconnected from, indifferent.
+There were aspects of this book that were engaging and beautifully written.
+But, there were also aspects of this book that I felt disconnected from, and indifferent.

 Released: June 2016

 A crisp tang of citrus that is at once poignant and familiar, sharpening the senses and opening the mind to possibilities once known and long forgotten…

 Claire “Neely” Davis is no ordinary pastry chef.
 Her flavor combinations aren’t just a product of a well-honed palate: she can “taste” people’s emotions, sensing the ingredients that will touch her customers’ souls.
 Her gift has never failed her—until she meets a free-spirited bride-to-be and her overbearing society mother.
 The two are unable to agree on a single wedding detail, and their bickering leaves Neely’s intuition frustratingly silent—right when she needs it most.

 Between trying to navigate a divorce, explore a new relationship, and handle the reappearance of her long-absent father, Neely is struggling to make sense of her own conflicting emotions, much less those of her hard-to-please bride.
 But as she embarks on a flavorful quest to craft the perfect wedding celebration, she’ll uncover a family history that sheds light on both the missing ingredients and her own problems—and illustrates how the sweet and sour in life often combine to make the most delicious memories…